Dear Regional and Urban Policy,

 position to complete the handling of your application within the time

-An extended time limit is needed as in order to retrieve the documents
+An extended time limit is needed as the application concerns documents

-concerns documents held by different Services which must be consulted.
+that may be held by different Services, which must be consulted.

 Therefore, we have to extend the time limit with 15 working days in